guillermoojeda/guillermoojeda/README.md

 ![Image of Weather App](https://github.com/guillermoojeda/guillermoojeda/blob/main/Images/sample.gif)
 A single-page app, made wirh JS and React.
 Check it out at https://lnkd.in/exSnvAQd.
 This app connects to http://www.openweather.org to obtain weather data from different places.
 Type the name of a city and check the weather for today.
 **Libraries and frameworks used:** Javascript, React, Bootstrap.

-I will be uploading more of my works soon!

 #### Data Analysis